AbishekMahi/lynkify-blog-hugo/content/posts/UPC-vs-ISRC.md

 categories = ['Lynkify']
 authors = ['Abishek Mahi']
 avatar = "/img/avatar/abishek.jpg"
 description = "Essential identifiers in the music industry.
-Here the differences between UPC and ISRC codes and providing insights into their crucial role in the music ecosystem."
+Here the differences between UPC and ISRC codes and providing insights into their role in the music ecosystem."
 +++

 #### UPC vs ISRC: Unraveling the Codes of the Music Industry